tera-arise/arise/README.md

 * JetBrains Rider
 * JetBrains Fleet

+Note that you must clone the Git repository with the `--recursive` option as we make use of submodules.

 Simply run `./cake` (a [Bash](https://www.gnu.org/software/bash) script) to build client artifacts for Windows (x64) and server artifacts for the current platform (Windows or Linux, x64 or Arm64).
 This will use the `Debug`